PiedWeb/SeoPocketCrawler/README.md

 ### Calcul Page Rank

 Will update the previous `data.csv` generated.
+Then you can explore your website with the PoC `pagerank.html` (in a server `npx http-server -c-1 --port 3000`).

 ``` bash
 $ bin/console crawler:pagerank $id